 Fully Adjustable Hood

-When choosing a hard shell make sure the hood is NOT helmet compatible, unless you have a huge Godzilla-sized head.
+When choosing a hard shell try to avoid ones that are “helmet compatible”, unless you have a huge Godzilla-sized head.
 The majority of hard shell jackets are intended for skiers and climbers who wear protective helmets.
 What you should look for is a fully adjustable hood with a rear volume adjustment so you can shrink the hood size to fit your head, side pulls so you can adjust the size of the face opening, a wire or shapeable brim to shield your eyes from wind and snow, and a high collar that covers your neck and mouth.
 All of these features will help protect your face from frostbite and help you stay warmer.

 Lots of Zippered Pockets